 About the School

-The World's Greatest Improv School is a boutique online school with mostly improv classes and a few sketch classes.
+The World's Greatest Improv School is a boutique improv school with classes both online and in person in Los Angeles.
 We focus on game of the scene and small class sizes.
 The name is ridiculous on purpose.

 Will Hines, a longtime teacher and performer who trained at the Upright Citizens Brigade Theatre in both New York and Los Angeles, founded the school in April 2020.